-FY ended March 31, 2013
+FY ended March 31, 2014

-As a result, net sales decreased by 0.3% year on year to ¥32,420 million, and operating income decreased by 13.9% year on year to ¥1,643 million due to a year on year increase in selling, general and administrative expenses.
+As a result, combined with the impact of the depreciation of the yen, net sales increased by 30.6% year on year to ¥42,349 million, and operating income rose by 291.0% year on year to ¥6,427 million, as a result of factors including increase in profit and an improvement of the cost-to-sales ratio, despite an increase in selling, general and administrative expenses.

 As a result of the factors described above, overall net sales increased by 18.4% year on year to ¥85,607 million, operating income was ¥7,797 million (from an operating loss of ¥451 million for the previous consolidated fiscal year), and ordinary income was ¥7,762 million (from an ordinary loss of ¥754 million for the previous consolidated fiscal year).
 Ultimately, the Company posted a net income of ¥470 million (from a net loss of ¥4,066 million for the previous consolidated fiscal year) due to such factors as extraordinary loss resulting from the dissolution and liquidation of an overseas production subsidiary, tax expenses and transfer of income to minority shareholders.